tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 ## Negotiation {#negotiation}

-Each method is its own solely post-quantum key agreement method, which are assigned their own identifiers, registered by IANA in the TLS Supported Groups registry:
+Each method is its own solely post-quantum key establishment method, which are assigned their own identifiers, registered by IANA in the TLS Supported Groups registry: